 So I visited London or as I call it “Laaandon town governor” to visit my brother who I guess is a super Burger bro bro.
 My goal was to soak up some culture, eat some food and blend in with the locals.

-As a social Chameleon I decided to embrace true Laaandon culture and ignore everyone around me and ask Google where the nearest purveyor of Burgers could be found.
-It turns out that myself and burger bro bro were near Meatliquor so we set off to find it.
+As a social Chameleon, I decided to embrace the authentic Laaandon culture and ignore everyone around me and ask Google where the nearest purveyor of Burgers could be found.
+It turns out that myself and burger bro bro were near Meatliquor, so we set off to find it.

 A table for two was sorted out pretty quickly in a quiet corner of the bar.
-The thing I noticed most about the place was the awesome alt rock / blues sound track and the trendy rocky art on the wall.
+The thing I noticed most about the place was the excellent alt-rock/blues soundtrack and the trendy rocky art on the wall.
 That’s what I would have said if I could actually see, the thing I actually noticed most was the use of red lighting and darkness.
 I presume to allow people to develop photos while eating Burgers?
 Suffice to say we had to read the menu at an angle when our waiter stood in the light.

 Both Burgers arrived pretty quickly on an Earl Grey (tray) we had cheesy fries and onion rings as sides too.